 The mentor support is helpful when it comes to challenges that are relatively common in the projects.

-And the resume and LinkedIn profile services are valuable as well.
+And I found the resume and LinkedIn profile review services valuable as well, which are available through their Career Resource Center.

 Overall, it was a great learning experience and I continued to use many of the Machine Learning and Python concepts from this program in work situations afterwards.
 But, deep learning isn’t as widely used in many organizations as machine learning at this point of time and that should be taken into consideration.